tenderbarbarian/personal-portfolio/src/projects/Portfolio.md

 If you'd like to learn more or have any questions please feel free to contact me.
 Oh, and feel free to give it star on GitHub if you like.

+## Responsive (design & titled card)

+This portfolio is optimized for phones, tablets and desktops.
+The styling is done with CSS3 post-processor Sass.
+The images scale nicely, and for smaller resolutions use smaller source files.
+The interactive tilted card scales as well, an on mobile uses gyroscope (where the browser provide the functionality, it's still an experimental feature) to orient itself.